 Many landlords don’t realise that properties should have a cooker and hob.
 The Homes (Fitness for Human Habitation) Act 2018 introduced the requirement for “facilities for preparation and cooking of food”.

 Unfortunately, the guidance for landlords doesn’t explain what this means.
-However, renters should be able to prepare proper meals.
-Common sense means this is a cooker and hob, and not just a microwave.
+However, renters should be able to prepare proper meals using facilities that the landlords provides.
+Common sense means this is a cooker and hob, and not just a microwave or a socket.

 Accidental landlords are likely to have a cooker and hob already, so providing adequate cooking facilities shouldn’t be an issue.

-If you’d like to read more on what landlords usually provide renters, take a look at my blog post on unfurnished properties.
+If you’d like to read more about what landlords usually provide renters, take a look at my blog post on what landlords should provide in unfurnished properties.

 Tip 6: Decide how to let your property